chibrander/WordPress-Head-WP_HEAD-Cleanup/README.md

-# The ULTIMATE WP Head Cleanup - WordPress Head Cleanup
+# The ULTIMATE WP Head Cleanup - WordPress Head Cleanup Plugin
 The ULTIMATE WP Head Cleanup plugin is all you need to remove all the unnecessary lines in the head section of your WordPress website.